saasquatch/saasquatch-docs/src/mobile/widget.md

 ### Tracking App Users

-To render the referral program in your iOS, Android, Windows phone, Cardova or Xamarin mobile project, you should include this special URL in a WebView or iFrame component.
+To render the referral program in your iOS, Android, Windows phone, Cordova or Xamarin mobile project, you should include this special URL in a WebView or iFrame component.
 It will load a mobile-responsive web page as part of your app, look after the referral tracking, and let your users refer their friends.

 ```nohighlight